simongymer/VSTS.WinServices/WinServices/overview.md

-# Windows Services Toolbox (VSTS task)
+# Windows Services Tasks
-Toolbox of tasks to manage windows services.
+A toolbox of tasks to manage windows services.

 ### Details